nasa-fornax/fornax-demo-notebooks/tests/pr49/README.md

 This page contains a description of the tests written for that PR, and instructions for running them.

-These tests have already been run -- see [RESULTS.out](RESULTS.out).
+These tests have already been run -- see [output/RESULTS.out](output/RESULTS.out).

 See [collect_and_test.py](collect_and_test.py) for the code used to collect the output from each notebook and run the tests.